P7XCKD/NF/Notes Factory/Semister 5/SDM/qb/SDM chapter 2 qb.md

 During this stage, the **System Analyst** prepares a **System Proposal**, which includes:

--   Problem definition
+-   **Problem Definition:** A clear statement of the issue to be solved.

--   Objectives of the study
+-   **Objectives:** The specific goals of the proposed system.

--   User requirements

--   Constraints and limitations
+-   **Requirements & Constraints:** What the new system must do and any limitations it faces.

--   Expected benefits of the new system
+-   **Expected Benefits:** The advantages of implementing the new system.

 This proposal is submitted to the **management**, who may accept it, reject it, or ask for changes.